galette/galettedoc/source/usermanual/preferences.rst

 Social networks
 ===============

-Manage social netowkrs of your assiciation.
+Manage social netowkrs of your association.
 This may be used in PDF or emails as variables (see inline doc on related parts).

 .. image:: ../_styles/static/images/usermanual/prefs_social.png
    :scale: 50%